 4. Tennis

 Tennis is a sport that combines individual skill, strategy, and endurance.
 With approximately 1 billion fans worldwide, it is played and watched across all continents.
-The Grand Slam tournaments—Wimbledon, the US Open, the French Open, and the Australian Open—are among the most prestigious events in the sporting calendar.
+So the Grand Slam tournaments—Wimbledon, the US Open, the French Open, and the Australian Open—are among the most prestigious events in the sporting calendar.
 Tennis stars like Roger Federer, Serena Williams, and Rafael Nadal have become global icons, inspiring millions to take up the sport.

 5. Volleyball

 Volleyball is a dynamic and inclusive sport with a global following of around 900 million people.
+The sport's simplicity—requiring only a net and a ball—makes it accessible, while its fast-paced nature keeps fans engaged.
 It is particularly popular in Brazil, the United States, and parts of Europe and Asia.
-The sport's simplicity—requiring only a net and a ball—makes it accessible, while its fast-paced nature keeps fans engaged.
 Beach volleyball, a variant played on sand, has also gained significant popularity, especially in coastal regions.

 6. Table Tennis